 Unsubsidized Federal Direct Stafford Loan

 Students who do not show financial need, and therefore may not borrow under the Subsidized Federal Direct Stafford Loan Program, may borrow funds through the Unsubsidized Federal Direct Stafford Loan Program.
 Students who borrow under this loan program are responsible for all interest accrued during periods of enrollment, their grace period and through repayment.
 Students can choose to pay the interest while in school, during grace periods and deferment or forbearance periods, or students can allow the interest to accrue and be capitalized (that is, added to the principal amount of the loan).
 If students choose not to pay the interest as it accrues, this will increase the total amount they have to repay because they will be charged interest on a higher principal amount.
 Interest rates are “fixed-variable” and are set each July 1, with a cap of 8.25%, and are fixed for the life of the loan.
 The fixed interest rate is 4.66% for loans first disbursed between July 1, 2014 and before July 1, 2015.
 A 1.072% loan fee applies at the time of disbursement for any loans disbursed on or after December 1, 2013 or before October 1, 2014.
 A 1.073% loan fee applies at the time of disbursement for any loans first disbursed on or after October 1, 2014 and before October 1, 2015.

 Federal Direct Parent PLUS Loan (PLUS Loan)

 Parents may borrow a Federal Direct Parent PLUS Loan on behalf of their dependent undergraduate student if eligible, a credit check is required.
 Funds are loaned by the U.S. Department of Education and Linfield originates the loan.
 Loan funds must be repaid with interest to the federal government.
 For each dependent undergraduate daughter or son, parents may borrow up to the school’s estimated cost of attendance, less any other financial aid the student may receive.
 Repayment normally begins within 60 days of the second disbursement of the PLUS Loan.
 The borrower may request deferment of payment while the student is enrolled at least half time in an undergraduate program.
 Interest would continue to accrue during this time.
-The current interest rate is a “variable-fixed” rate which is set annually on July 1, and fixed for the life of that loan.
+The PLUS loan interest rate is a “variable-fixed” rate which is set annually on July 1, and fixed for the life of that loan.
 The fixed interest rate is 7.21% for loans first disbursed between July 1, 2014 and before July 1, 2015.
 A 4.288% loan fee applies at the time of disbursement for loans disbursed on or after October 1, 2013 and before October 1, 2014.
 A loan fee of 4.292% applies at the time of disbursement for loans disbursed on or after October 1, 2014 and before October 1, 2015 due to FY 2015 Sequestration across-the-board budget cuts made by Congress in the Budget Control Act of 2011.

 The parent borrower has several repayment plan options for repaying the loan.
 If the parent chooses the Standard Repayment Plan they have up to 10 years to repay the loan.
-Deferment of payments for up to four years during the time the student is actively enrolled at least half time in an undergraduate program is available.
+The parent may request deferment of payments for up to four years during the time the student is actively enrolled at least half time in an undergraduate program by contacting their federal Servicer.

 Private Education Loan